yegor256/at/README.md

 [3.28] Don't use [PowerMock] or similar frameworks.

-[3.29] Don't instantiate objects or call their methods with default arguments.
+[3.29] In tests, don't instantiate objects or call their methods with default arguments.

 [3.30] Don't abbreviate; use `curl --silent` instead of `curl -s`.